asreview/asreview/docs/source/progress.rst

 Progress and results
 ====================

+During screening, you might want to keep track of your progress and know when to stop.
+This section provides documentation on useful tools for these purposes.

 Analytics
 ---------

-ASReview LAB offers some insightful statistics and graphs to keep track of your screening process and help you to decide when to stop screening.
+ASReview LAB offers some insightful statistics, a progress chart, and recall chart to keep track of your screening process and help you to decide when to stop screening.

 To open
 the statistics panel: